 The 2009 Seattle building, residential, mechanical, fuel gas, and existing building codes will take effect on September 23, 2010.
 The effective date is followed by a 60-day period during which applicants may choose to use either the 2006 or 2009 codes.
 The last date on which DPD will accept applications using the 2006 codes will be November 22, 2010.

 In late August, the Mayor forwarded the 2009 Seattle Energy Code ordinance to the Seattle City Council.
 It is expected that the ordinance will be referred to the Committee on the Built Environment, as this is the committee that considered the ordinances for the other construction codes.

-In an effort to continue to meet our customer service objectives and recognize the range of resources needed on any given day, DPD’s offices will be closed 10 days in 2010, rather […]
+As you’ve probably heard, many in the City will be taking unpaid furlough days due to the City’s current financial situation.
+This includes DPD.
+In an effort to continue meeting our customer service objectives and recognizing the range of resources needed on any given day, DPD’s offices will be closed ten days in 2010, rather […]

 On August 23, 2010, Mayor Mike McGinn signed Ordinance 123378, legislation that removes Land Use Code barriers to urban agriculture in order to promote local and regional food sustainability and security.